Guide to Sizing Structural Firefighter Gloves

 2. Record the breadth of your hand by measuring the length of your knuckles.

-To find the best fit, look for these elements when trying on gloves:
+Look for these elements when trying on gloves:

-• Grip: The other important element is glove grip.
+• Grip: The other important element is grip.
 Some gloves have lined interiors that reduce the ability to grasp firmly.
 If your hand can slide around in the glove, your grip probably isn't as capable.
-Test your grip by grabbing onto nearby surfaces or objects and see how the gloves accommodate the movement.
+Test your grip by grabbing onto nearby surfaces or objects and seeing how the gloves accommodate the movement.

 Measuring for Structural Firefighting Gloves by INNOTEX®